QwazyWabbitWOS/z80sim/README.md

 Style changes were made to eliminate potential undefined behavior.
 The help display is a bit more explanatory.

-The emulator is still fairly imcomplete.
+The emulator is still fairly incomplete.
 Some primary opcodes are not implemented and a lot of the multi-byte opcodes are not implemented.

 Progess is being made on the disassembler.
 The only undecoded instructions are the DDCB and FDCB groups.